Clinical peer review: History

-The first documented description of a peer review process is found in the Ethics of the Physician written by Ishap bin Ali al-Rahawi (854–931) of al-Raha, Syria.
+The first documented description of a peer review process is found in the Ethics of the Physician written by Ishāq bin Ali al-Rahawi (854–931) of al-Raha, Syria.
 His work, as well as later Arabic medical manuals, states that a visiting physician must always make duplicate notes of a patient's condition on every visit.
 When the patient was cured or had died, the notes of the physician were examined by a local medical council of other physicians, who would review the practicing physician's notes to decide whether his or her performance met the required standards of medical care.
 If their reviews were negative, the practicing physician could face a lawsuit from a maltreated patient.
 Such practices are known to have continued into the 11th century.

 In the 1900s, peer review methods evolved in relation to the pioneering work of Codman's End Result System and Ponton's concept of Medical Audit.
 Lembcke, himself a major contributor to audit methodology, in reviewing this history, notes the pre-emptive influence of hospital standardization promoted by the American College of Surgeons (ACS) following WWI.
 The Joint Commission (on Accreditation of Hospitals) followed the ACS in this role from 1952.
 Medicare legislation, enacted in 1964, boosted the stature and influence of the Joint Commission because the conditions for hospital participation required a credible medical care review program and the regulations stipulated that Joint Commission accreditation would guarantee payment eligibility.
 What was once a sporadic process, became hardwired in most hospitals following the medical audit model.
 The widespread creation of new programs was hampered, however, by limitations in the available process models, tools, training and implementation support.

 Medical audit is a focused study of the process and/or outcomes of care for a specified patient cohort using pre-defined criteria.
 Audits are typically organized around a diagnosis, procedure or clinical situation.
 It remains the predominant mode of peer review in Europe and other countries.

 In the US, however, the lack of perceived effectiveness of medical audit led to revisions of Joint Commission standards in 1980.
 Those modified standards dispensed with the audit requirement and called for an organized system of Quality Assurance (QA).
 About the same time, hospital and physicians were facing escalating malpractice insurance costs.
 In response to these combined pressures, they began to adopt "generic screens" for potential substandard care.
 These screens were originally developed to evaluate the feasibility of a no-fault medical malpractice insurance plan and were never validated as a tool to improve quality of care.
 Despite warnings from the developers, their use became widespread.
 In the process, a QA model for peer review evolved with a narrow focus on the question of whether or not the standard of care had been met.
 It has persisted despite the many criticisms of its methods and effectiveness.
 Today, its methods are increasingly recognized to be outdated and incongruent with the Quality Improvement (QI) principles that have been increasingly embraced by healthcare organizations.